HENRIETTA LANG COUNSELLING FOR ANXIETY AND LOW SELF ESTEEM

 Sometimes we just want a one stop session to address an issue that is on our mind.
 I aim to fit you in within a week.
 The cost is £60 for an hour session with a pre-session phone call.

-It is important to me that counselling is accessible to everyone.
 I offer a number of places at a reduced rate.
 Please ensure I have a reduced fee place available before booking if this is essential for you.

 WHAT HAPPENS IN A COUNSELLING SESSION?